How to Plant, Grow and Care For Plumeria

 Their main sensitivity is to cold and wet weather.
 This can potentially damage the plant’s root system, which is susceptible to fungal root rots that thrive in cool, damp conditions.

 Plumerias can be pruned into different shapes, which also determines the density of their foliage.
-It is possible to have a tree that has very dense foliage or one that has more staggered branches.
+A tree with very dense foliage or more staggered branches is possible.

 Plumeria’s flowers are the true star of this show.
 The blooms appear in a cluster at the tips of each of the newest branches, sometimes blooming before any leaves appear.
 Plumerias typically bloom from late spring until early fall.
 However, in very warm climates, they have been known to bloom year-round.

-The list of color combinations is quite extensive, but most flowers are combinations of white, yellow, pink, red, and orange.
-There are a handful of varieties with mono-color flowers, but most are a combination of 2 or more colors.
+Most flowers are combinations of white, yellow, pink, red, and orange.
+There are a handful of varieties with mono-color flowers, but most are a combination of two or more colors.

 There are typically five petals that grow in a whorl and open out into an attractive star shape.
 Similar to the leaves, the petals can have rounded or pointed ends.